Sketchplanations

 Stalactites, Stalagmites

-How do you remember which are stalactites and stalagmites in a cave?
-And how to spell them?
+How do you remember the difference between stalactites and stalagmites in a cave?
+And how do you spell them?

 Keep exploring